whitemountainscience/stem-resource-site/README.md

 4. Choose a page / version of the site to run locally:

-- The [live version of this page](https://whitemountainscience.org/stem-resource-site) using Google Sheets can be found in /sheets-rebuild.
+- The version of this page using Google Sheets can be found in /sheets-rebuild.
 After starting the local server, you can view the page at http://localhost:8080/sheets-rebuild/
 - To work with the original, Airtable-based version of the site go to http://localhost:8080/airtable-version/
 - If you want to see a basic example of the Google Sheets API in action go to http://localhost:8080/sheets-hello-world/